AndreBL/ip6neigh/README.md

 	```
 7. Use names instead of addresses for connecting to IPv6 hosts in your network.

-## Accessing the Host file from the Web (luci)
+## Accessing the Host file from the Web (LuCI)
-It is possible to see the host file via the luci web interface by using luci-app-commands package.
+It is possible to see the host file via the LuCI web interface by using luci-app-commands package.

 1. Install by: